s13n/cwASIO/README.md

 application must use some trickery to identify the driver that called one of the callbacks.

-When using the native cwASIO API, an application can relatively easily support multiple driver instances concurrently.
+When using the native cwASIO API, or the cwASIO C++ API, an application can relatively easily support multiple driver instances concurrently.
 Bear in mind, however, what this means in practice: The application gets callback calls from multiple threads concurrently, at possibly different rates.
 It depends on the application whether that makes sense, and under what circumstances.
 Even if it does make sense, the application needs to be written such that this level of concurrency doesn't cause problems.

 ### Multiinstance drivers